How to refer someone

 Once a referral is received, the person referred is placed on the waiting list for a volunteer befriender.
 The Co-ordinator will be in contact to discuss any issues arising from the referral form and to arrange a visit to the service-user to find out more about them so an appropriate match can be made with a volunteer.

 This depends on the case’s priority, the number of new volunteers joining the project and how long it takes to find a suitable volunteer for a service-user (including availability, interests and any relevant experience a volunteer may need).
 Please be aware that there may be a long wait for a volunteer.
-Unfortunately, we are unable to guarantee everyone who is referred to the scheme a volunteer, as there are such a large number of people requiring befrienders.

 The Project Co-ordinator will be in touch with the referrer and service-user to let them know that there is a suitable volunteer available (and ready to begin volunteering), and tell them a little about the person.